ctinnell/iOS-development-essentials/README.md

 # iOS-development-essentials

 ## Purpose
-This is a place where I experiment outside of my normal project and client work in order to keep skills my polished and to demonstrate to specific skills to potential clients.
+This is a place where I experiment outside of my normal project and client work in order to keep skills my polished and to demonstrate specific skills to potential clients.
+My current goal is to commit to this project daily, and there are already a number of interesting projects here.

 ## License
 Copyright (c) 2015 Clay Tinnell.